Wembley Arena: 2000s

 Christina Aguilera performed there on 2, 3 and 5 November 2003 as part of her Stripped Tour.
-The shows were filmed and later released as Stripped Live in the U.K. She returned in 2006 for two shows as part of her Back to Basics Tour.
-She was to return to the arena in November 2019 for The X Tour.
+The shows were filmed and later released as Stripped Live in the U.K. Destiny's Child performed there on 18 and 19 June 2002 as part of her Destiny's Child World Tour.
 Beyoncé performed there on 10 and 11 November 2003 as part of her Dangerously in Love Tour.
 Live at Wembley was filmed during these two concerts.

 Pearl Jam hold the attendance record for one show, with 12,470 fans at their 2007 gig.

-Madonna performed at the arena 8 times during her Confessions Tour, selling more than 80,000 tickets.
-The Confessions Tour was filmed during these concerts.
-Madonna has performed at the arena 12 times to date, selling more than 120,000 tickets.
+Madonna performed at the arena eight times during her Confessions Tour.
+The Confessions Tour album was filmed during these concerts.

-On November 2009, Taylor Swift performed at the arena during her Fearless Tour, making her one of the youngest artists to ever headline a show at the venue.

 2010s

-On 14 December 2012, BIGBANG became the first South Korean boy band to perform at the Arena during their ALIVE Galaxy Tour.

 On 3 August 2013, Nepathya became the first Nepalese band to perform at the Arena.

-On 6 September 2015, ABS-CBN's ASAP became the First Filipino act to SSE Wembley Arena to Celebrating 20 Years of the Filipino Variety Show.

 On 19 December 2015, Nightwish became the first Finnish act to headline the Arena.
 On 2 April 2016, Babymetal became the first Japanese act to headline the Arena and set the record for the Arena's highest ever merchandise sales.

 On 12 November 2017, the 2017 MTV Europe Music Awards ceremony was held at the arena.
 The event was hosted by Rita Ora and featured performances from Eminem, Demi Lovato, U2, The Killers, Kesha and more.

-The Queen biopic Bohemian Rhapsody premiered at the Arena on 23 October 2018, in recognition to how Freddie Mercury and Queen performed the iconic Live Aid performance in 1985 at nearby Wembley Stadium.
+The Queen biopic Bohemian Rhapsody premiered at the Arena on 23 October 2018, in recognition of how Freddie Mercury and Queen gave the iconic Live Aid performance in 1985 at nearby Wembley Stadium.
 On 17 November 2018, London based DJ Andy C performed a DJ set lasting five hours, the first all night event to take place in the venue's history.
 The event had sold out in three days six months prior.

-On 22 May 2019, Blackpink became the first South Korean girl group to perform at the arena as a part of their In Your Area World Tour.

-In the summer 2019, Britain's Got Talent: The Champions was filmed at the arena.